zhukovdm/smartwalk-docs/content/usr.md

 # User's documentation

-The application provides the same level of user experience on both *desktop* and *mobile* devices.
+The application provides the same level of user experience on *desktop* and *mobile* devices.

 ## Route search